Jerome Krase

-Jerome Krase (born March 2, 1943, in Brooklyn, New York City) is a professor emeritus of sociology at the Murray Koppelman School of Business, and professor at School of Humanities and Social sciences at Brooklyn College.
+Jerome Krase (born March 2, 1943, in Brooklyn, New York City) is a professor emeritus of sociology at the Murray Koppelman School of Business, and professor at the School of Humanities and Social Sciences at Brooklyn College.
 He is also president of the European Academy of Sciences of Ukraine.

 Krase is an expert in sociology and gentrification (ethnic groups and Italian-American politics, especially in Brooklyn and its neighborhood, culture, class, urban life, Urban culture, ethnicity and race in New York City).
 Krase is a public activist-scholar and serves as a consultant to public and private agencies regarding urban community issues.
 He is a co-editor of Urbanities, and an editorial board member of Visual Studies and CIDADES.

 Early life

 Krase was born on March 2, 1943, in Brooklyn, New York.
 He calls himself an "authentic Brooklynite," like Bernie Sanders.

-His father, Stephen Krase, was born in Trumbull, Connecticut, son Janos Hrasc and Elizabeth Valya who were Ruthenian (Rusyn) immigrants from Austro-Hungary.
+His father, Stephen Krase, was born in Trumbull, Connecticut, the son of Janos Hrasc and Elizabeth Valya who were Ruthenian (Rusyn) immigrants from Austro-Hungary.
 His mother, Martha Krase, was born in Brooklyn to Geralamo Cangelosi and Marie Trentacosta, who were immigrants from Marineo, Sicily.
 Stephen Krase had a series of working-class jobs, and Martha Krase was an assistant purchaser for the City of New York.

 After graduating from Brooklyn Technical High School in 1960, Jerome went on to study at Indiana University Bloomington campus.
 In 1963–66 he volunteered and served in the US Army.
-After a three-year enlistment in the US Army, he earned a BA in Sociology, with minors in History and Philosophy, in 1967.
+After a three-year enlistment in the US Army, he earned a BA in Sociology, with minors in History and philosophy, in 1967.
 In 1973, Krase received his PhD in sociology at New York University.
 His Doctoral dissertation, "The Presentation of Community in Urban Society," dealt with the underserved stigmatization of a Black neighborhood in Brooklyn, thereby questioning unwarranted negative racial stereotypes in general.